SystemsGenetics/FUNC-E/README.md

 ```

 # Example
 The following example performs functional enrichment of a list of arabidopsis genes from the TAIR10 genome assembly and annotation.
-It requires that four types of files are provided (see the description of the file types in the following section), and settings that control how enrichment is performed.
+It requires that four types of files using the arguments: --background, --query_list, --terms, and terms2features.
+See the section below titled "Preparing Input Files" for imore information about these types of files.
+Note that the --terms and --terms2features arguments can be provided as many times as there are files.
+In this example, lists of terms (provided with the --terms toption) from  AraCyc, GO (Gene Ontology), IPR (InterPro), Pfam and PO (Plant Ontology) term lists have been prepared, as well as the mappings of these term lists to the genes.
+These mappings are provided using the --terms2features option.

 ```
 perl FUNC-E.pl \
   --background arabidopsis_thaliana.TAIR10.genes.txt \